ShayJordan/discovermaths.github.io/_pages/cryptography.md

 | **Mod 26**     | 22  | 19  | 0   | 0   | 3   |
 | **Ciphertext** | W   | T   | A   | A   | D   |

-So "hello" would encrypt to the ciphertext "wtaad".
+So "hello" is encrypted to the ciphertext "wtaad".
 {: .notice}

 If you know what they encryption key was, you just work backwards to decrypt (encode the ciphertext, subtract the key, reduce modulo 26, and then decode).
 If you *don't* know the shift key, you might need to use a bit of [frequency analysis](https://crypto.interactive-maths.com/frequency-analysis-breaking-the-code.html) or knowledge of common word endings, letter combinations or short words within the language you're working in to figure out the key.